byui-cit/wdd131/src/prove/setup.md

 Add `header`, `main`, and `footer` elements.
 In the 'header' add a title that says something like "[name]: WDD 131 portfolio".
 Replace [name] with your name :)

 You are encouraged throughout the semester as things are added to style this page.

+Click on the Source Control Icon on the sidebar in VS Code.
+You should see a button that says "Publish to Github".
+Click it.
+VS Code may ask you to login to your Github account, then it will ask whether you want a public or private repository.
+Pick Public.

 ## **04** Enable Github Pages